NixOS/nixpkgs/nixos/doc/manual/development/running-nixos-tests-interactively.section.md

 ```

 By default the new `nixos-test-driver` executable is assumed to be located at
 the same place the running driver was launched from.
-This works because the
+This works when the
-`reuslt/` symlink is updated to point at the new derivation.
+`result/` symlink is updated to point at the new derivation output.
 If needed, the path
 can be overridden with the `exe` parameter to `rebuild()`.

 You can also specify the rebuild command at the command line when the driver is